Capture (band): Name change and Lost Control (2016–2019)

-On 30 July 2016, the band released a new single, 'The Lake' off their upcoming album.
-On 14 March 2017, the band wrote "RIP CTC" on their social media, leading to their fans to thinking that the band broke up.
-However, the band's Instagram posted a teaser under new name Capture.
-It contained a short clip of a song and a list of upcoming tour dates in the USA.
-Shortly thereafter, the full song, called "Lost Control," was released through Artery Recordings.
-The band explained that it wanted to turn the page into a new project and move past the so-called "negativity" of the metalcore scene without alienating Capture the Crown's earlier fans.
-Despite this, the band would then go on an unannounced hiatus until August 2018, when they announced that they would be going on tour with MyChildren MyBride, Secrets, Earth Groans, and Half Hearted on MyChildren MyBride's Unbreakable 10th Anniversary Tour in October.
-On 12 July 2019 the band released a new song titled 'No Cure' along with the announcement of a new album titled Lost Control set for release on 16 August 2019.
+On 30 July 2016, the band released a new single, "The Lake", and then was on hiatus until August 2018, when they announced that they would be going on tour with MyChildren MyBride, Secrets, Earth Groans, and Half Hearted on MyChildren MyBride's Unbreakable 10th Anniversary Tour in October.
+On 12 July 2019 the band released a new song, "No Cure", and announced a new album titled Lost Control set for release on 16 August 2019.